-Migrants important in building nation, their rights cannot be ignored: SC tells states and Centre
+Migrants important in building nation: SC tells states and Centre to issue ration cards to them

 Under the National Food Security Act, every ration cardholder of “priority households” is entitled to 5 kg of grain per month.

 “Most migrants do not have ration cards and the current number is based on the 2011 census and not 2021,” Bhushan said.
-“The central government says that in 2021 there was a pandemic so they couldn’t do a census.
+“The Central government says that in 2021 there was a pandemic so they couldn’t do a census.
 The health department has a population estimate but they said they can only go with census data.
 There lies the heart of the problem.”

 Bhushan also submitted that out of 60,980 migrant workers in Telangana, only 14,000 posses ration cards, reported Live Law.
 “Seventy-five percent of the migrant workers [in Telangana] do not possess ration cards,” he added.